Thelma Roach-Serry, BSN, RN, NE-BC

 VA Boston Health Care System

-Kelly D. Skinner, MSN, RN, CRRN, CFCN, WCC, NP-C, GNP-BC, currently serves as Membership Secretary of NOVA Chapter 226 where she also served as President, Secretary and Director.
-She is a member of the Academy of Spinal Cord Injury Professionals, Association of Rehabilitation Nurses, and the American Academy of Nurse Practitioners.
-Ms. Skinner is in her 23rd year of continuous nursing service at the VA Boston Healthcare System.
-She obtained a Baccalaureate Degree in Nursing from Boston College in 1991, and a Master's Degree from the University of Massachusetts - Boston in 1999.
-Ms. Skinner is an Advanced Practice Nurse who is certified in rehabilitation and wound care.
+Kelly D. Skinner, DNP, RN, NP-C, GNP-BC, CRRN, WCC, CFCN, currently serves as Membership Secretary of NOVA Chapter 226 where she also served as President, Secretary and Director.
+She is a member of the Academy of Spinal Cord Injury Professionals, Association of Rehabilitation Nurses, American Academy of Nurse Practitioners and Sigma Theta Tau, Upsilon Lambda Chapter.
+Kelly is in her 28th year of continuous nursing service at the VA Boston Healthcare System.
+She started as a nursing assistant in 1989.
+Kelly obtained a Baccalaureate Degree in Nursing from Boston College in 1991 and a Master's Degree from the University of Massachusetts - Boston in 1999.
+She is enrolled in the Doctor of Nursing Practice at MGH Institute of Health Professions and is expected to graduate in May 2018.
+Kelly is an Advanced Practice Nurse who is certified in rehabilitation, wound care, and foot care.
 She has been functioning as the Spinal Cord Injury Clinical Specialist at the VA Boston Healthcare System since 2001.

-Ms. Skinner states that one of her goals for NOVA is to "promote the image and professional status of VA nursing."
-She enjoys working with other VA nurses at the national level who support the advancement of nursing and strive to provide quality care to those veterans who have served America.
+Kelly states that one of her goals for NOVA is to "promote the image and professional status of VA nursing."
+She enjoys working with other VA nurses at the national level who support the advancement of nursing and strive to provide quality care to those Veterans who have served America.

 Immediate Past President